Ireland Bike Tour - Galway & Connemara Coast | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Dinner

-Today, begin cycling west along the rocky coastline toward the ocean, enjoying views of Galway Bay.
-This region, known as The Burren (“rocky coast” in Gaelic), is one of the few places on Earth where arctic, Mediterranean, and alpine plants thrive side by side.
-As you ride, view limestone paving, caves, underground streams, dolmens, stone forts, wedge and gallery graves, Christian crosses, old churches, and wooded valleys, as well as the endless wildflowers growing in sheltered crevices in the limestone pavement.
-You might also spot prehistoric monuments scattered throughout this otherworldly landscape, whose limestone plateau has been compared to the surface of the moon.
-You’ll ride around Black Head, a famous angling point that commands a magnificent view of the whole of Galway Bay, with a backdrop of the Connemara hills and mountains in the distance.
+Today, begin cycling west along the rocky coastline toward the ocean, enjoying sweeping views of Galway Bay.
+This region, known as The Burren—meaning “rocky coast” in Gaelic—is one of the few places on Earth where arctic, Mediterranean, and alpine plants coexist.
+As you ride, you’ll see dramatic limestone pavement, caves, underground streams, dolmens, stone forts, wedge and gallery graves, early Christian crosses, historic churches, wooded valleys, and wildflowers nestled in the crevices of the stone.
+You may also spot prehistoric monuments scattered across this otherworldly landscape, whose vast limestone plateau has often been compared to the surface of the moon.
+The route takes you around Black Head, a well-known angling spot offering panoramic views of Galway Bay, framed by the distant hills and mountains of Connemara.

-During the day, meet up with a local expert, Shane Connelly, for a walk and talk on The Burren’s archaeology, agriculture, and local history—delivered in a delightful brogue.
+During the day, you’ll meet local expert Shane Connelly for a walk and talk about The Burren’s archaeology, agriculture, and history—shared in his delightful Irish brogue.

-After lunch on your own in the quaint harbor village of Ballyvaughan, continue to admire the rugged beauty of this region.
-This afternoon, you will also have time to visit the Poulnabrone Megalithic Tomb, a Neolithic structure that predates the Pyramids.
+After lunch on your own in the quaint harbor village of Ballyvaughan, continue riding and soaking in the rugged beauty of the region.
+This afternoon also offers the chance to visit the Poulnabrone Megalithic Tomb, a Neolithic monument that predates the Pyramids.

-After dinner at the hotel, maybe stroll into town and enjoy live music in Lisdoornvarna, a center of traditional Irish folk music.
+After dinner at the hotel, consider strolling into town to enjoy live music in Lisdoonvarna, a lively hub of traditional Irish folk music.

 Today's Ride Choices